Recruiting Analytics for Data-Driven Hiring

 Traditional BI systems are complicated enough that analysts have to rely on their IT folks to set up and use the system.
 Hiring teams typically submit report requests to someone in IT, who then creates a custom report (using SQL queries and custom scripts).
 The downside to traditional systems is a heavy reliance on IT, while the upside is unlimited customization.
 (They’re typically better for larger companies with plenty of IT professionals on staff.)

-RECRUITING ANALYTICS TOOLS / 03
+RECRUITING ANALYTICS PLATFORMS / 03

 Recruiting analytics software

 Analytics involves collecting and analyzing business data.
 Typically prescriptive, analytics focuses on analyzing past and present data with the goal of informing the future.
 (A subtle distinction from business intelligence, which focuses more on acquiring and organizing the data.)

 Recruiting analytics software organizes a company’s recruitment data and presents it for use in strategic planning.
 It’s a business intelligence and analytics platform designed specifically for hiring teams.
 The software gathers data from any integrated databases and touchpoint systems you use, in particular your ATS.
 Users can view the data in various dashboards and visualizations, zeroing in on key recruitment metrics.

 Specialized recruitment analytics software is still evolving.
 However, it should at the very least help you diagnose quality and diversity issues in your talent pipeline.
 Here are some important functions:

 A bird’s eye view of total applicants, open jobs, days live, closed jobs, hires made, and more.

 Source performance reporting